Mahir475/BetterEnderPearl_BP/README.md

 And was like well my pack should fix it(Spoiler : IT DOESS)

-So I started what could be differntiating between pearl canon and stasis thats when the speed of the pearl came in my mind but couldn't find anything which allowed to read the speed
+So I started looking at what could be differntiating between pearl canon and stasis.
+The speed of the pearl came in my mind but couldn't find anything which allowed to read the speed
 Next approach which came was detecting the blast on pearl and found this

 <img width="1322" height="616" alt="Screenshot_2026-07-01_15-18-59" src="https://github.com/user-attachments/assets/5b6823db-3b79-4ee5-8a04-ffe02a208948" />